ostdotcom/website-docupony/docs/2_02_API_USERS_EDIT.md

 | _uuid_              | uuid      | mandatory uuid of the user required to edit |
 | _name_              | string    | new name of the user |

-Where the signature is derived from the API secret key and the string to sign is alphabetically sorted,
+where the signature is derived from the API secret key and the string to sign is alphabetically sorted,

 `/users/edit?api_key=API_KEY&name=NAME&request_timestamp=EPOCH_TIME_SEC&uuid=UUID`